acdaly/60-223/README.md

 ## Entanglement

-Entanglment is a final project for Intro to Physical Computing Fall 2016 by Ariana Daly and Daniel Morris.
+Entanglment, a compass pair that always points to each other, is a final project for Intro to Physical Computing Fall 2016 by Ariana Daly and Daniel Morris.
 Project Documentation and other information can be seen [here](https://www.arianadaly.com/prototype-design-blog/2016/12/22/entanglement).